 What Is Non-Judicial Foreclosure?

-This clause gives the trustee (a neutral third party assigned at loan closing) the authority to sell your home if you default on the loan.
-Because non-judicial foreclosures bypass the courts, they can typically be completed much faster, sometimes in just a few months, depending on state timelines.
-This makes them the preferred route for lenders in states where the law allows it.
+This situation allows the trustee (a neutral third party assigned at loan closing) to sell your home if you default on the loan.
+Since non-judicial foreclosures do not go through the court system, they are often much quicker to complete (sometimes only a few months, depending on the state’s timelines).
+For that reason, they are the most commonly used method for lenders in states that permit it.

 What Is Judicial Foreclosure?

-In states where judicial foreclosure is required, your lender must officially file a lawsuit with the court to get permission to sell your home.
-This legal process ensures the foreclosure sale is supervised by the court.
-Once the lawsuit is filed, the lender will send you a formal notice called a summons, which informs you of the case and gives you a chance to respond.
+In the states that require judicial foreclosure, your lender is required to file a lawsuit to obtain permission to sell your home.
+This lawsuit ensures that the foreclosure sale is conducted under the supervision of the court.
+After the lawsuit is initiated, the lender is required to serve you a document called a summons, which notifies you of the legal action and provides an opportunity for you to respond.

-Ignoring this notice isn’t an option—if you don’t respond within the timeframe specified, the court will likely rule in favor of the lender by default, allowing them to move forward with the foreclosure sale.
-After the sale, if the home sells for less than what you owe on your mortgage, you could still be responsible for paying the remaining balance, known as a deficiency judgment.
+You are legally obligated to respond to this notice.
+If you do not respond in the time given, the court will most likely side with the lender because the court does not have any other options, and the lender can continue with the foreclosure sale.
+After the foreclosure sale, if the house sells for less than what you owe on your mortgage, you can still be obligated to pay what is called a deficiency judgment.

 Get an offer today, sell in a matter of days.

-How to Sell Your House Before Foreclosure in NC
+How to Sell Your House Before Foreclosure in North Carolina

 Let’s break down a few ways you can sell your house, depending on your time frame and situation: